In Honor of MLK Day…

 Bill Kopp

 With a background in marketing and advertising, Bill Kopp got his professional start writing for Trouser Press.
-After a stint as Editor-in-chief for a national music magazine, Bill launched Musoscribe in 2009, and has published new content every business day since then (and every single day since 2018).
-The interviews, essays, and reviews on Musoscribe reflect Bill's keen interest in American musical forms, most notably rock, jazz, and soul.
+After a stint as Editor-in-chief for a national music magazine, Bill launched Musoscribe in 2009, and has published new content every business day since then (and every single day for several years).
+The more than 5000 interviews, essays, and reviews on Musoscribe reflect Bill's keen interest in American musical forms, most notably rock, jazz, and soul.
 His work features a special emphasis on reissues and vinyl.
 Bill's work also appears in many other outlets both online and in print.
-He also researches and authors liner notes for album reissues -- more than 30 to date -- and co-produced a reissue of jazz legend Julian "Cannonball" Adderley's final album.
-His first book, Reinventing Pink Floyd was published by Rowman & Littlefield in 2018, and in paperback in 2019.
-His second book, Disturbing the Peace: 415 Records and the Rise of New Wave, will be published in 2021 by HoZac Books.
+He regularly hosts lecture/discussions on artists and albums of historical importance (including monthly events Music to Your Ears and Music Movie Mondays), and is a frequent guest on music-focused radio programs and podcasts.
+In Spring 2023 he taught a history of Rock 'n' Roll at UNC Asheville's College for Seniors.
+He also researches and authors liner notes for album reissues -- some 40 to date -- and co-produced a reissue of jazz legend Julian "Cannonball" Adderley's final album.
+His first book, Reinventing Pink Floyd: From Syd Barrett to The Dark Side of the Moon was published by Rowman & Littlefield in 2018, and in paperback in 2019.
+His second book, Disturbing the Peace: 415 Records and the Rise of New Wave, was published in 2021 by HoZac Books.
+His third book, What's the Big Idea: 30 Great Concept Albums is available now.
+Read even more about him here.